 Fifty Shilling Tailors one of 399 men’s clothing shops founded in 1905 by Henry Price of Leeds, later becoming John Colliers Menswear (in the 1950s).
 The building is more recently known for being the Maplins before they folded in 2017.

-This building is threatened with demolition as part of the plans by S2 Estates (here) and replacement by a 20-storey block:
+This building is threatened with demolition and replaced by a 12-storey block by Iceni Projects.
+This is a reconsideration of the plans by S2 Estates (here):

 Thanks to Theresa Johnson, Susie Lawrance, Nicolas Bennett, and Tony Banfield for filling in the history of the building on Facebook’s Bromley Gloss group.